-- Take steps to protect wood on the decks, patios, and entrance walkways.
+- Take steps to protect wood on your decks, patios, and entrance walkways.
 These areas should be sealed every two to three years.
 The wood will hold up better with a sealant rather than with paint.

 - Check your siding for staining.
 If you see a problem, check with a home repair supplier for a suitable cleaning product.